victorhalla/hasf/README.md

 The standards beehives used in beekeeping are built with the aim to maximise the honey production without really considering the comfort of the bees.
 These shelters which are very far to the natural habitat of the bees, weaken them by disturbing their metabolism.
 The cylindrical structure is the most efficient to save the warmth.

 ## Durable Materials
 For testing purposes, 3D models are being printed with different types of material such as PLA, ABS, PET-G among others.
-The future goal is to make molds for the injection of recyclable plastic.
+The future goal is to make molds for the injection of recyclable plastic and Concrete
-Perhaps more sustainable and better alternative for bees would be production using agglomerated cork.
-This material will be evaluated in the future as an alternative to plastic.

 ### PLA used for prototyping
 PLA filament is a material used for 3D printing, famous for having its degradation process biologically activated.